 August 20, 2017

-8/20: Return to the Rust Belt: Dismal Job Approval Ratings for Trump in Michigan, Pennsylvania, & Wisconsin
+8/20: Dismal Trump Approval Ratings in Michigan, Pennsylvania, Wisconsin

 In the 2016 presidential election, Michigan, Pennsylvania, and Wisconsin accounted for a combined 46 electoral votes which helped propel Donald Trump into the White House.
 But, how do residents of these Rust Belt states think President Trump is doing now?